Scheduled at 9:15am in WB II on Friday, November 17 (2017).#9939

 Cognitive/Learning, Deaf/Hard of Hearing, Mobility, Vision

-Administrative/Campus Policy, Faculty Instruction/Accessible Course Design, Including Accessibility in Curriculum, Information Technology, Legal, Uncategorized, Web/Media Access
+Accessible Course Design, Administrative/Campus Policy, Legal, Teaching about Accessibility in Curriculum, Uncategorized, Web/Media Access

 Gian works in the area of web accessibility: making sure web sites and mobile apps can be used by people with disabilities.
 She spent six years contributing to the international set of web accessibility guidelines used around the world and is also the CEO and Founder of AccessibilityOz.
 With offices in Australia and the United States, AccessibilityOz has been operating for five years.
 Its clients include the Department of Prime Minister and Cabinet, Gold Coast 2018 Commonwealth Games, Optus, Seek and Foxtel.
 A 2017 Australian of the Year award nominee, Gian splits her time between Australia the US.
 A regular speaker at conferences around the world, in 2015 she presented to the United Nations on the importance of web accessibility at the Conference of State Parties to the Convention on the Rights of Persons with Disabilities.